TAMU-STAT-600-Schafer/stat-600-hw6/README.md

 - License
 - Updated version

-In the end, you should have function **MyKmeans** and **LRMultiClass** that are exported to the user, and all other functions being internal.
+In the end, you should have functionality for **MyKmeans** and **LRMultiClass** that are exported to the user, and all other functions being internal.
 The exported functions should be documented with examples so make sure **Check** does not return warning or errors.
+You may delete files for the proximal gradient descent.

+## Instructions for groups with 3 members

+In addition to the above, you will **implement the proximal gradient descent with Nesterov acceleration for LASSO** from lecture.
+To clarify, in your algorithm, initialize the Nesterov coefficients at 1.

+In the end, you should have functionality for **MyKmeans**, **LRMultiClass**, and **LASSOstandardized_prox_Nesterov** that are exported to the user, and all other functions being internal.
+The exported functions should be documented with examples so make sure **Check** does not return warnings or errors.

+Similarly, we expect to see a similar amount of commits/code from all three of you, with:

+- one person doing major commits on **MyKmeans**,
+- another person doing major commits on **LRMultiClass**,
+- the final person doing major commits on **LASSOstandardized_prox_Nesterov**,
+and each person doing **some commits on at least one other component**.

+For example:

+- the MyKmeans lead contributes some commits to LASSOstandardized_prox_Nesterov,
+- the LASSO leader contributes some commits to LRMultiClass,
+- the LRMultiClass lead contributes some commits to MyKmeans.

 ## Grading for this assignment